ethereum/ethereum-org-website/docs/use/index.md

 Here are just a few apps built on Ethereum - we rotate this list frequently!

+- [TokenSets](https://www.tokensets.com), a platform to grow your ETH by using automated asset management strategies
 - [Gitcoin](https://gitcoin.co), a network of incentivized open-source developers
 - [Cent](https://beta.cent.co), a social network where you earn money by posting
 - [Veil](https://veil.market), a trading platform that lets you place bets on real world events